NVIDIA/cloud-native-docs/gpu-operator/cdi.rst

 machines or any architecture that has NVML libraries installed.

 Optionally, you can specify the runtime class for a workload.
-See :ref:`Specifying the Runtime Class for a Pod` for an example.
+See :ref:`Optional: Specifying the Runtime Class for a Pod` for an example.

 Support for Multi-Instance GPU